Trump largely isolated in praise for Putin as GOP condemns Russian invasion

 Trump, in a radio interview on Tuesday, called Putin’s actions “genius,” though he appeared to strike a sarcastic tone at times.
 On Wednesday, he told donors gathered at his Mar-a-Lago Club that Putin’s moves were “pretty smart,” according to a video of his remarks.
 And in an appearance on Fox News later that evening, he made the claim that the invasion was a result of what he falsely described as the “rigged election” in 2020.

 Trump has often told aides that Putin is “a brilliant strategist, and really tough, and really smart and savvy,” said a person who has spoken to him about it on numerous occasions, and that “Biden is not up for it.”
-He told donors gathered for dinner at Mar-a-Lago last year how “tough” Putin was, according to a person who heard the comments.
+He told donors gathered for dinner at Mar-a-Lago last year how “tough” Putin was, according to another person, who heard the comments.
 The person, who like others in this report spoke on the condition of anonymity to share private discussions, said the former president is “very respectful of Putin, in a perverse sort of way.”

-The person said Trump’s observations on Wednesday were meant not to buttress Putin, but to contrast him with Biden and portray Biden as not up for the job, adding that some allies were trying to get him to tweak his comments.
+A second adviser said Trump’s observations on Wednesday were meant not to buttress Putin, but to contrast him with Biden and portray Biden as not up for the job, adding that some allies were trying to get him to tweak his comments.
 A Trump spokesman did not immediately respond to a request for an interview.

 Former vice president Mike Pence, while critical of Biden, also sharply attacked Putin in a Fox News appearance Wednesday evening.
 “No one in the GOP should be praising Vladimir Putin.
 He’s a former KGB officer and a dictator and a thug.
 We should be clear about that,” said Marc Short, the former vice president’s longtime chief of staff, in an interview.